-Heavy rain likely to hit Chennai, other coastal areas of Tamil Nadu today
+Tamil Nadu rain: Toll rises to 12, heavy downpour predicted over next four days

 Officials are also working with telecom networks to ensure mobile connectivity is not affected during this period.

-Revenue and Disaster Management Minister KKSSR Ramachandran expressed fear about more losses if the rain intensified again.
-“In Chennai, more nodal officers are posted for review and rescue operations,” the minister said.
+Tamil Nadu’s disaster management minister expressed fear about more losses if the rain intensified again.
+“In Chennai, more nodal officers are posted for review and rescue operations,” Ramachandran said.

 Tamil Nadu Chief minister MK Stalin on Tuesday inspected affected areas of Kolathur and Villivakkam in Chennai.
 He said the state government said it will provide free food through Amma Canteens till the rain retreats.